SpecFlowOSS/SpecFlowWiki/Windows-Phone-7-Support.md

-_Note: The Windows Phone 7 support has not been migrated to SpecFlow v2.
+_Note: Windows Phone 7 support has not been migrated to SpecFlow v2.
 Silverlight projects needs to be tested with SpecFlow 1.9._

 You can use SpecFlow for developing Windows Phone 7 applications.
 Just do these simple steps.